 These purchases add up.
 According to Zylo data, about half of all application quantity in the typical tech stack is comprised of tools purchased via employee expense.
 Without the ability to discover these purchases frequently, employee-led spending creates a significantly ungoverned and insecure portion of tech stack.

-As it stands nows, most IT leaders underestimate the total quantity of applications in their tech stacks on the order of two to three times, and employee-led acquisition plays an active role in this tendency to underestimate application quantity.
-For example, Zylo analysis of employee-led spending on SaaS applications finds that 55 percent of all transactions involving SaaS were not accurately attributed to software spending.
+As it stands nows, most IT leaders underestimate the total quantity of applications in their tech stacks on the order of two to three times.
+Employee-led acquisition plays an active role in this tendency to underestimate application quantity.
+For example, Zylo analysis of employee-led spending on SaaS applications finds that 55% of all transactions involving SaaS were not accurately attributed to software spending.

-Anecdotally, Zylo SaaS consultants frequently find SaaS transactions hidden in a wide range of seemingly innocuous expense types, including meals and dinners, professional training and development, association dues and membership, and periodical subscriptions.
-All told, the average company in Zylo’s portfolio processes about 300 unique transaction types in a given year, and the Zylo Discovery Engine correctly identifies SaaS applications in 24 percent of these unique transaction types.
+Anecdotally, Zylo SaaS consultants frequently find SaaS transactions hidden in a wide range of seemingly innocuous expense types.
+That often includes meals and dinners, professional training and development, association dues and membership, and periodical subscriptions.
+All told, the average company in Zylo’s portfolio processes about 300 unique transaction types in a given year, and the Zylo Discovery Engine correctly identifies SaaS applications in 24% of these unique transaction types.

 Because SaaS is so ubiquitous, businesses now need a tool like Zylo to accurately discover, identify, and ultimately manage applications – no matter acquisition source.

 IT Strategy Stat #3: 40% of SaaS Licenses are Inactive